Code-Institute-Submissions/madatoo-backyard-plants-ms3_MayResub/README.md

 I don’t have a lot of experience yet, but in the future, I would like to create a much more advanced page, where users will be able to create their own profiles and where they will have the opportunity to save their favourite plants in at least two different collections (one for plants they have already and for the plants they want to add to their wish list).

-I would like to add the same features to add/edit and delete plant - for users in their own plant’s collections, and to share with others saved favourite plants tips /comments and other sources by this app.
+I would like to add the same features to add/edit and delete plant - for users in their own plant’s collections, and to share with others saved favourite plants tips, comments,other sources, saved plant/garden images to inspire and support other users as well.

 I would like to add the contact form and social media links and create the sign up form where users can register to the app by sign in by Google Account, Facebook or Instagram by one clik.